liu3zhenlab/bio_scripts/fastq/README.md

            title = "xxx")
 ```
 ### trimmomatic.PE.LT.sh
-A script to trim adaptor and low-quality sequences for Illumina PE reads
+A script to trim adaptor and low-quality sequences for Illumina PE reads.
+Before running the script, data information in the script needs to be modified.